to-sta/quote/README.md

 # A random quote a day

-This is programm that retrieves a quote from https://github.com/lukePeavey/quotable and then sends it via telegram bot.
+This is a program that retrieves a quote from https://github.com/lukePeavey/quotable and then sends it via telegram bot.

 ## How to install